 The normal width of the acromioclavicular joint is 1-3 mm.
 It reduces with age and reduces to < 0.5 mm or less in people older than 60 years due to a reduction in size of the disc.

-The deltoid and trapezius muscles are especially important in providing dynamic stabilization when these ligamentous structures are damaged.
+The deltoid and trapezius muscles are also important in providing dynamic stabilization.

 [Read detailed anatomy of shoulder joint]